Chrysalis House or another treatment program may be able to help. To find the program right for you click here.

 Can I bring my children to Chrysalis House with me?

-Two of our residential facilities accommodate pregnant women and women with children.
+Three of our residential facilities accommodate pregnant women and women with children.
 Newborns and children under two years old may reside with their mothers full time.
 Older children are welcome to spend nights and weekends with their mothers when it does not interfere with the child’s schooling or the mother’s participation in programming.

 What do I have to do to get in?